 Fig trees don’t require a lot of pruning, but you can remove dead, dying, or crowded branches during the winter to promote growth and help the tree maintain its shape.

-<strong>What is the difference between Brown Turkey figs and Black Mission figs?</strong>
+What is the difference between brown turkey figs and black mission figs?

 Black mission figs are a deep blue-purple color on the outside with a pink flesh inside, are known for their sweetness, and often ooze a syrupy substance.
-Brown Turkey figs have a deep brown-purple color on the outside and a paler pink color on the inside.
-They are milder in flavor and less sweet than the Black Mission fig.
+Brown turkey figs have a deep brown-purple color on the outside and a paler pink color on the inside.
+They are milder in flavor and less sweet than the black mission fig.

-<strong>How do I plant fig tree cuttings?</strong>
+How do I plant fig tree cuttings?

 You can use a stem from your already planted fig tree to create another fig tree.
 Select a stem that’s at least two years old and slimmer than your index finger, cut the stem off at a 45-degree angle about 10 inches from the tip and just behind a node, then replant it in a pot and keep it watered regularly.
-There are a few more things to consider to successfully propagate your fig tree, so read this article for a step-by-step guide on the process.

 To share feedback or ask a question about this article, send a note to our Reviews Team at reviews@thisoldhousereviews.com.